 The main reason you do not get to experience “breast milk leaking” during pregnancy (despite high prolactin levels) is because of antagonizing effects of estrogen and progesterone.

 But here’s the thing, because prolactin levels are elevated and you are exclusively breastfeeding your baby, you are not likely to have ovulation and your period will also be delayed for a while.
+For some women who breastfeed exclusively, periods may stay away for many months, and occasionally up to a year or more, before returning.

-So in simple terms, if you are exclusively breastfeeding your baby, its very likely your period will take a while before coming back again.
+So in simple terms, if you are exclusively breastfeeding your baby, it’s very likely your period will take a while before coming back again.
 On the other hand, if you are not exclusively breastfeeding, you are likely to have your period come earlier than expected.

-First period after c-section: How long will it last
+First period after c-section: How long will it last?

 Another question women ask is how long their first period will last after a c-section?
-But here’s the truth, it is difficult to also tell how long you will bleed after your c-section and it is important that you do not confuse your post-surgery-lochia with your menstrual period.
+But here’s the truth, it is difficult to also tell how long you will bleed after your c-section and it is important that you do not confuse your post-surgery lochia with your menstrual period.

 After having a c-section, your body begins to clean your womb, and because of this, you will experience bloody discharge from your vagina for some weeks.
+This bleeding is called lochia, and it usually changes from bright red, to brown, then yellowish-white over about 2–6 weeks after birth.

 Light or heavy period after c-section, what does it mean?

 One other reason to be concerned is the frequency and volume of your menstrual period.
-If your period is unusually light or heavy, it normal that you want quick answers to know if its okay or not.
+If your period is unusually light or heavy, it normal that you want quick answers to know if it’s okay or not.

-After your surgery, you womb pushes out lochia (reddish discharge) that may last for a few weeks.
+After your surgery, your womb pushes out lochia (reddish discharge) that may last for a few weeks.
 After 2 weeks after your surgery, light spotting may not mean something serious, so, you don’t have to panic unnecessarily.

 An irregular period after c-section: should I be concerned?